ArionSaad/Data-Collection-Pipeline/README.md

 - Added a progress bar using tqdm package.
 - Added a method that will add the unique ID of each game to a list.
 This list will be checked to prevent the same game from being scraped again.

+## Milestone 7

+- Modified the webdriver to run in headless mode.